Sewage Leak in South Jersey Home

 Low Water Pressure or Flow: Water flow refers to the quantity, or volume, of water exiting your taps (ie: sink, shower head, etc.).
 Water pressure refers to the force of the water exiting your taps.
 An unexpected change in either of these can be indicators of a piping problem.
 There can be a leak, crack, or burst in the piping of your South Jersey home.

 Questionable Odors: If it looks like a duck and quacks like a duck, it is a duck.
-If you smell sewage in your home, you have a sewage leak.
+If you smell sewage in your home, it is one of the key signs of a sewer leak.
 Sanitary sewers should be air tight everywhere excluding the vent stacks on your roof.
 Under normal circumstances, you should never be able to smell sewage gas or odors.
 If odors are permeating into the home, there is probably a crack or break in your sewer lines.

 Some odors are not going to be as obvious as the smell of sewage.
 If you detect musty odors in your South Jersey home, it is probably the result of water damage or pockets of moisture build up with the source being a broken sewage pipe.
 It only takes 24-48 hours for mold to develop if there is an adequate moisture source.
 Mold can be hidden from plain sight, especially if there is an unknown sewage leak.
 If you detect a musty odor but do not see any visual signs, you may have hidden mold growth in your South Jersey home.